-Unlike the ultrasonic rangefinders that use sound wave, laser rangefinders transmit data in the rate of speed of light which is accurate and reliable.
+Unlike the ultrasonic rangefinders that use sound waves, laser rangefinders transmit data at the rate of speed of light which is accurate and reliable.
 In other words, simply because the time it takes returning light is short, it’s very easy to use them for determining moving objects which is a wide difference between this type of rangefinder and the others.

 I guess it’s hard to comprehend, right?
 Therefore, let’s break down the mechanism by giving it a systematic approach.

 8 Things to Consider about ‘How do Laser Rangefinder Work?’